eyalk11/compare-my-stocks/README.md

 ✅ Adjusted performance relative to a currency of your choice!

-✅ Save and load graphs
+✅ Save and load graphs with all parameters instantly!

 ✅ Edit categories and groups (using a GUI interface)!